Los Angeles Employment Lawyer for Wronged Employees in the Workplace

 • Negotiating Settlements or Litigating in Court

 Most employment cases settle out of court, but we prepare every case as if it is going to trial.
-Employers are more likely to offer a fair settlement when they know the firm representing you is ready to present your case in front of a jury.
+Employers tend to offer better settlements when they know the case is strong enough to go to trial.
 If negotiations do not lead to a fair result, we will file motions in the Los Angeles Superior Court and move forward with litigation.

 Legal Path Key Features